Meet Our “Buttery” Binturongs and Cool Pallas’s Cats

 Lay eyes on a binturong, and you’ll understand exactly how this species got its nickname: the “bear cat.”
 Their stocky body—which is covered in a bouffant of black hair— resembles a bear’s robust frame, while their large brown eyes and wily whiskers give them a whimsical, cat-like appearance.
 Funnily enough, they are neither bears nor cats, but are instead members of the Viverridae family.

 You may smell our binturongs, Hank and Lola, before you see them.
 That’s because a chemical in their urine smells just like buttered popcorn.
-Being around them makes me feel like I’m in a move theater!
+Being around them makes me feel like I’m in a movie theater!

 For a creature with such an alluring aroma, it is no wonder that one of Hank and Lola’s favorite pastimes is sniffing out new smells.
 Behaviorally, binturongs are a lot like dogs—they are smart, trainable and awfully cute!
 Hank—the smaller of the two—is an attention hound.
 At 11 years old, he’s super social and seems just as interested in our team members as we are in him.
 He’s just plain fun to be around.